Beyond Exposure: Optimizing Ranking Fairness with Non-linear Time-Income Functions

 \subsection{Definition of Income Fairness}

-\begin{definition}[Income Fairness]A ranking achieves \textit{Income Fairness} if the income earned by each item is proportional to its relevance.
-Here, $v_d^{\,l}$ denotes the expected income earned by the provider of item $d$ when ranking list $\pi_l$ is shown, e.g., revenue, sales volume, downloads.
-Formally, for any two items $d_1$ and $d_2$ from the candidate set $D(q)$, the ratio of the income $v_{d_1}^{\,l}$ earned by item $d_1$ to its relevance $R(d_1)^{\,l}$ is equal to the ratio of the income $v_{d_2}^{\,l}$ earned by item $d_2$ to its relevance $R(d_2)^{\,l}$, for all ranking lists $\pi_l \in \{\pi_1, \pi_2, \dots, \pi_n\}$:
+Following the fixed-query setting in \S\ref{3.3}, we define income fairness over the candidate set \(D(q)\).
+Let \(v_d^i\) denote the ranking-induced income of item \(d\) at timestep \(i\), i.e., the measurable provider gains generated from exposure at that timestep.

+\begin{definition}[Income Fairness] A ranking at timestep \(i\) satisfies \textit{Income Fairness} if the income realized by each item is proportional to its relevance.
+Equivalently, for any two items \(d_x,d_y\in D(q)\) with positive relevance scores, their income-to-relevance ratios are equal:

 \end{definition}